We recognise that value for money is a pre-requisite for all expenditure, and professional fees are no exception to this.

 Estate Administration Fees

 In addition to applying for the grant of probate, our team is able to assist with the administration of the estate.
-We undertake varying levels of work to suit the individual of the client and the estate.
+We undertake varying levels of work to suit the individual and the estate.

-This work is subject to many variables and therefore our fees alter to suit each client.
+This work is subject to many variables and therefore our fees alter to cater for the requirements of each client.

 - Sending the grant of probate to the appropriate financial institutions;